matthewroach/Almanac/readme.md

 ### Page Format

-We use a mixture of JSON and Markdown for a page format files, the pages are located in the folder specified in the "pageFolder" setting from your settings.json file.
+We use a mixture of JSON and Markdown for our page format files, the pages are located in the folder specified in the "pageFolder" setting from your settings.json file.

 The page naming convention I use is : `YYYY-MM-DD-title-of-article.md` which can translate into `2012-11-25-hello-world.md`